VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ~~~
 ```

 Save all changes, restart application and open Product detail blade.
-You should see that a new widget added and shows actual number of existing reviews for the product.
-If you click widget, a new Customer review blade should appear with the list of Customer  review for the product.
+You should see the new widget added and showing actual number of existing reviews for the product.
+If you click the widget, a new blade should appear, showing with the list of Customer reviews for the product.

 ![Customer review widget](../../assets/images/docs/reviews-list-widget.png)